Published August 2020

 The following pie chart shows world consumption of polybutylene terephthalate:

-In recent years, the industry has been researching methods to become more environmentally friendly as part of the global “green” movement.
+In recent years, the industry has been researching methods to become more environmentally friendly.
 Since 2006, DuPont has been marketing commercialized polytrimethylene terephthalate (PTT) engineering thermoplastic resin, which is made from purified terephthalic acid (PTA) and biopropanediol (bio-PDO).
 The bio-PDO is made from renewable resources.
 Also, SABIC Innovative Plastics now offers Valox iQ resins, which are made by converting postconsumer PET bottles into engineering plastics as replacements for PBT.
 Valox iQ compound is now used to make brackets for side air deflection systems for Volvo heavy-duty trucks.

-The largest application for PBT was automotive uses, which accounts for about 38% of the total PBT consumed.
+The largest application for PBT was automotive uses.
 The combination of high mechanical and electrical properties, good thermal stability, and superior chemical resistance creates many automotive application opportunities for both PBT and PBT alloys.

 Electrical/electronics is the next-largest sector for PBT consumption.
 The largest single use for PBT and PET in the electrical/electronics market is for connectors, where their dielectric and arc resistance properties, insulation characteristics, strength, chemical and heat resistance, and dimensional stability are valued.

 For more detailed information, see the table of contents, shown below.

 IHS Markit’s Chemical Economics Handbook – Thermoplastic Polyester Engineering Resins is the comprehensive and trusted guide for anyone seeking information on this industry.
 This latest report details global and regional information, including